Margaret Campbell, Duchess of Argyll: Early years

 Ethel Margaret Whigham was the only child of Helen Mann Hannay and George Hay Whigham.
 Her father, the son of Scottish lawyer and cricketer David Dundas Whigham, was chairman of the Celanese Corporation of Britain and North America.
-He was a self-made millionaire: although his father and mother were well-connected, they were not particularly wealthy.
+He was a self-made millionaire: although his father and mother were well-connected, they were not particularly wealthy when they got married.
 Margaret spent the first fourteen years of her life in New York City, where she was educated privately at the Hewitt School.
 Her beauty was much spoken of and she had youthful romances with Prince Aly Khan, millionaire aviator Glen Kidston and publishing heir Max Aitken, later the second Lord Beaverbrook.

 In 1928, the future actor David Niven, then 18, had sex with 15-year-old Margaret during a holiday at Bembridge on the Isle of Wight.
 To the fury of her father, she became pregnant as a result.
 She was taken into a London nursing home for a secret abortion.
 "All hell broke loose," remembered her family cook, Elizabeth Duckworth.
 Margaret did not mention the episode in her 1975 memoirs, but she continued to adore Niven until the day he died.
 She was among the VIP guests at his London memorial service.